 United States citizens need a passport, but not a visa, to visit Italy (and you will be required to have a passport or other accepted document that establishes your identity and nationality to re-enter the United States).
-We recommend that you keep a photocopy of the first page of your passport in a separate place in case of an emergency; you can leave your actual passport in the safe in your home.
+We recommend that you keep a photocopy of the first page of your passport in a separate place in case of an emergency.

-IMPORTANT!!
 Check the expiration date on your passport carefully before traveling to Europe.
-Entry into any of the 26 European countries in the Schengen area for short-term tourism, a business trip, or in transit to a non-Schengen destination, requires that your passport be valid for at least three months beyond your intended date of departure.
-If your passport does not meet the Schengen requirements, you may be refused boarding by the airline at your point of origin or while transferring planes.
-You could also be denied entry when you arrive in the Schengen area.
+Entry rules require that your passport be valid for at least three months after your intended arrival date.
 For this reason, we recommend that your passport have at least six months’validity remaining whenever you travel abroad.

 In the case of minors, when traveling with your children, but without your spouse or partner, please have a notarized letter from the non-present parent authorizing the child’s travel.
 If not, the child may be held at security and unable to travel.
 This letter is highly recommended for any international destination (airlines include Hawaii in this case), and suggested for travel within the continental United States.